-CRITERION DESCRIPTION Management Occupancy Rate The rating is calculated using the following formula: (Total Number of Occupied units on Monthly Report divided by (Total Number of Units Minus Units that Received a Waiver Minus Number of Units Vacant less than 30 days on Monthly Report) • "No Findings": Occupancy Rate is at or above 98% • Operational Guidance: Occupancy rate is at 95% up to 97.9% • Corrective Action: Adjusted occupancy rate is less than 95% Tenant Accounts Receivable (TAR) This criterion calculates the percentage of uncollected rent and related charges owed by starting with the amount reported by the LHA, as uncollected balances for the TAR (Account 1122 from the Balance Sheet) minus Normal Repayment Agreements divided by Shelter (Tenant) Rent (account 3110 from the Operating Statement) • "No Findings": At or below 2% • "Operational Guidance": More than 2%, but less than 5% • "Corrective Action": 5% or more Certifications and Reporting Submissions Housing authorities are required to submit 4 quarterly vacancy certifications by end of the month following quarter end; 4 quarterly operating statements and 4 Tenant Accounts Receivable (TAR) reports within 60 days of quarter end. • "No Findings": At least 11 of the required 12 reports were submitted and at least 9 were submitted on time. • "Operational Guidance": Less than 11 of the required 12 reports were submitted and/or less than 9 were submitted on time.
-Board Member Training Percentage of board members that have completed the mandatory online board member training. • "No Findings": 80% or more completed training • "Operational Guidance": 60-79.9% completed training • "Corrective Action": <60 % completed training
+CRITERION DESCRIPTION Management Occupancy Rate The rating is calculated using the following formula: (Total Number of Occupied units on Monthly Report divided by (Total Number of Units Minus Units that Received a Waiver Minus Number of Units Vacant less than 30 days on Monthly Report) "No Findings": Occupancy Rate is at or above 98% Operational Guidance: Occupancy rate is at 95% up to 97.9% Corrective Action: Adjusted occupancy rate is less than 95% Tenant Accounts Receivable (TAR) This criterion calculates the percentage of uncollected rent and related charges owed by starting with the amount reported by the LHA, as uncollected balances for the TAR (Account 1122 from the Balance Sheet) minus Normal Repayment Agreements divided by Shelter (Tenant) Rent (account 3110 from the Operating Statement) "No Findings" : At or below 2% "Operational Guidance": More than 2% , but less than 5% "Corrective Action": 5% or more Certifications and Reporting Submissions Housing authorities are required to submit 4 quarterly vacancy certifications by end of the month following quarter end; 4 quarterly operating statements and 4 Tenant Accounts Receivable (TAR) reports within 60 days of quarter end.
+"No Findings": At least 11 of the required 12 reports were submitted and at least 9 were submitted on time.
+"Operational Guidance": Less than 11 of the required 12 reports were submitted and/or less than 9 were submitted on time.
+Board Member Training Percentage of board members that have completed the mandatory online board member training.
+"No Findings": 80% or more completed training "Operational Guidance": 60-79.9% completed training "Corrective Action": &lt;60 % completed training Annual Plan (AP) Submitted Housing authorities are required to submit an annual plan every year.
+"No Findings" =Submitted on time "Operational Guidance" =Up to 45 days late "Corrective Action" =More than 45 days late

 CRITERION DESCRIPTION Financial Adjusted Net Income The Adjusted Net Income criterion calculation starts with an LHA's Net Income and subtracts Depreciation, GASB 45 (Retirement Costs), GASB 68 (Retirement Costs), Extraordinary Maintenance (maintenance expense outside of routine/ordinary expenses), and Equipment Purchases - Non Capitalized.
 This Adjusted Net Income amount is then divided by the Total Expenses of the LHA.
 If this Adjusted Net Income amount is positive, it means underspending and if it is negative it means overspending.
-Underspending Rating: "No Findings": 0 to 9.9% "Operational Guidance": 10 to 14.9% "Corrective Action": 15% or higher Overspending Rating: • "No Findings": 0 to -4.9% • "Operational Guidance": -5% to -9.9% • "Corrective Action": -10% or below Operating Reserves Current Operating Reserve as a percentage of total maximum reserve level.
+Underspending Rating: • "No Findings" : 0 to 9.9% • "Operational Guidance": 10 to 14.9% • "Corrective Action": 15% or higher Overspending Rating: • "No Findings" : 0 to -4.9% • "Operational Guidance": -5% to -9.9% • "Corrective Action": -10% or below Operating Reserves Current Operating Reserve as a percentage of total maximum reserve level.
 Appropriate reserve level is buffer against any unforeseen events or expenditures.
-"No Findings":35%+ of maximum operating reserve "Operational Guidance": 20% to 34.9% of maximum operating reserve "Corrective Action": &lt;20% of maximum operating reserve Capital Planning Capital Improvement Plan (CIP) Submitted Housing authorities are required to submit a five-year capital plan every year.
-"No Findings" =Submitted on time and no modifications required or modifications made within 45 days.
-"Operational Guidance" =Up to 45 days late and no modifications required or modifications made within 45 days.
-"Corrective Action" =More than 45 days late or modifications required and not completed within 45 days.
-Capital Spending Under the Formula Funding Program (FF), authorities receive undesignated funds to spend on projects in their Capital Improvement Plan.
-They are rated on the percentage of available funds they have spent over a three-year period • "No Findings" = at least 80% • "Operational Guidance" = At least 50% • "Corrective Action" = Less than 50%
+"No Findings" :35%+ of maximum operating reserve "Operational Guidance": 20% to 34.9% of maximum operating reserve "Corrective Action": &lt;20% of maximum operating reserve Capital Planning Capital Spending Under the Formula Funding Program (FF), authorities receive undesignated funds to spend on projects in their Capital Improvement Plan.
+They are rated on the percentage of available funds they have spent over a three-year period "No Findings" = at least 80% "Operational Guidance" = At least 50% "Corrective Action" = Less than 50%